Warm Wheatberry, Brussels Sprout Salad with Feta and Crispy Tofu ~ ElephantEats.com

 Add garlic and cook 2 minutes.
 Do not let garlic burn.
 Add vinegar and brussels and cook, stirring occassionally, until brussels are soft but not mushy.

-Remove from head and add the olives.
-Drain wheatberries and toss with brussel mixture and feta.
+Remove from heat and add the olives.
+Drain wheatberries and toss with brussels mixture and feta.
 Salt and pepper to taste, toss in tofu and serve warm.

 Peach and Arugula Salad